Effectively Controlling Reasoning Models through Thinking Intervention: Introduction

-Lastly, in the safety alignment task (Section~\ref{sec-exp-safety}), we first reveal that open-source reasoning models (e.g., the DeepSeek R1 model series~\citep{guo2025deepseek}) tend to over-comply with user instructions, even when those instructions pose safety risks.
-This behavior underscores the urgent need for more effective safety steering methods.
-We then demonstrate that applying \TI enables explicit guidance toward safer reasoning patterns, leading to substantial improvements in safety performance.
-For example, as shown in Figure~\ref{fig-Framework}(b), \TI significantly increases the refusal rates for unsafe requests by up to 40.0\% and 26.9\% on the \xstest and \sorryb, respectively.
+Finally, in Section~\ref{sec-discussion}, we analyze internal model mechanisms (e.g., attention maps) and find that \textbf{the attention during the reasoning process predominantly focuses internally} rather than on external input tokens, explaining why \TI achieves greater effectiveness.
+We also discuss practical design considerations for implementing \TI in real-world settings.

-Overall, our work demonstrates that the \TI, as a novel paradigm, provides a powerful and flexible approach to enhance the capabilities of reasoning models across multiple dimensions.
-We encourage the community to explore and extend this framework for various applications, as it opens up new possibilities for precise, transparent, and effective control over the reasoning processes of LLMs, ultimately leading to more reliable and aligned AI systems.
+Overall, our findings establish \TI as a powerful, flexible, and broadly applicable paradigm for enhancing reasoning model across multiple dimensions.
+We encourage the community to further explore and adopt this framework, which offers precise, transparent, and effective control over LLM reasoning processes, ultimately enabling more reliable and aligned AI systems.